frctl/fractal/docs/api/overview.md

 // somefile.js
 'use strict';

-const fractal = require('./fractal.js'); // <-- Import the fractal.js module instead of requiring the @frctl/fractal package directly
+const fractal = require('./fractal.js'); // <-- Import the fractal.js file instead of requiring the @frctl/fractal package directly

 //... do stuff here!